-The Contractor shall verify and be responsible for all dimensions.
-DO NOI scale - any errors or amissions shall be reported to Stantec without delay.

-The Copyright to all designs and drawings are the property of Stantec.
-Reproduce for any purpose other than that authorized by Stantec is forbidden.
+The Contractor shal verify and be responsible for all dimensions.
+DO NOI scale the drawing - any errors or omissions shall be reported to Stantec without delay.
+The Copyrights to a diadigist and drawings are the properly of Stantec.
+Reproduction or use for any purpose other than that authorized by Stantec's forbilden.